sammancoaching/website/learning_hours/refactoring/supermarket_receipt.md

 ## Concept: Refactoring conditionals

 Examples of behaviour-preserving transformations for conditionals.
+I started a [repo](https://github.com/emilybache/Refactor-Conditionals) for some of these.

 * De Morgan's law
-* Normalize Conditional
 * Split & join if statements
 * Two statements in one if statement -> two if statements (specialization of 'Split Loop')
 * redundant 'else' when followed by one more if
+* Normalize Conditional

 ## Demo: show the patterns and the shape of the refactoring